 Andrew Langford-Jones, the Director of Tournaments for the PGA Tour of Australasia, has been privileged to receive an invitation to The Masters for many years.

-For the past 14 years he has spent his time at Augusta inside the ropes, not as a player but as Rules Official which offers him a unique insight into one of the world's most revered tournaments and course layouts.
+He has spent 14 years inside the ropes at Augusta, not as a player but as Rules Official which offers him a unique insight into one of the world's most revered tournaments and course layouts.

 This is his inside guide to Augusta...